avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Fields Formatter

 Sometimes you will want to process the database value before showing it to the user.
 You may do that using `format_using` block.
+This block will have effect on all views.
+You have access to a bunch of variables inside this block, like `resource`, `record`, `view`, `value`, `params`, `request`...

 :::warning
 We removed the `value` argument from `format_using` since version `2.36`.